Aliases for GPR143 Gene

 GeneCards Summary for GPR143 Gene

 GPR143 (G Protein-Coupled Receptor 143) is a Protein Coding gene.
-Diseases associated with GPR143 include Ocular Albinism, Type I, Nettleship-Falls Type and Nystagmus 6, Congenital, X-Linked.
-Among its related pathways are Monoamine GPCRs and GPCRs, Other.
-GO annotations related to this gene include G-protein coupled receptor activity and tyrosine binding.
+Diseases associated with GPR143 include Albinism, Ocular, Type I and Nystagmus 6, Congenital, X-Linked.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and tyrosine binding.

 UniProtKB/Swiss-Prot for GPR143 Gene